tripal/tripal_doc/docs/dev_guide/testing.rst

 Generating a testing grid for your README to show the current compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Install tripal devtools in your container using the following commands (in the future this will be part of TripalDocker by default):
-  - Within the drupal root of the docker container (i.e. ``/var/www/drupal/web``), run the command ``composer require tripal/tripal_devtools`` to install tripal_devtools module in your docker container.
+  - Within the drupal root of the docker container (i.e. ``/var/www/drupal/web``), run the command ``composer require tripal/tripal_devtools`` to install the tripal_devtools module in your docker container.
   - Once it's installed correctly, run ``drush en tripal_devtools`` to enable the module.

 2. Run the following command ``drush generate tripal-admin:readme-grid`` and answer the prompts.
 This will generate a number of Github workflows where each one runs a single combination from the matrix on the `4.x` branch when a PR is merged.
 This is used to generate the badges you will include in your readme.